br0kend/react/packages/react-art/README.md

-# React ART
+# Reacc ART

-React ART is a JavaScript library for drawing vector graphics using [React](http://facebook.github.io/react/).
+Reacc ART is a JavaScript library for drawing vector graphics using [React](http://facebook.github.io/reacc/).

-It provides declarative and reactive bindings to the [ART library](https://github.com/sebmarkbage/art/).
+It provides declarative and reaccive bindings to the [ART library](https://github.com/sebmarkbage/art/).

 Using the same declarative API you can render the output to either Canvas, SVG or VML (IE8).

-The `examples` directory contains a simple example of using React ART; you can also test out the [art branch of the react-page project](https://github.com/facebook/react-page/tree/art).
+The `examples` directory contains a simple example of using Reacc ART; you can also test out the [art branch of the reacc-page project](https://github.com/facebook/react-page/tree/art).

 ## Contribute